Practical activities designed for use in the classroom with 11- to 19-year-olds.

 Physics is a practical science.
 Practical activities are not just motivational and fun: they can also sharpen students’ powers of observation, stimulate questions, and help develop new understanding and vocabulary.

 Good quality, appropriate physics experiments and investigations are the key to enhanced learning, and clarification and consolidation of theory.

 Practical Work for Learning

 We have published a new set of resources to support the teaching of practical science for Key Stages 3-5.
-The resources are part of our Practical Work for Learning project, which explores how three different teaching and learning approaches can be applied to practical work: argumentation; model-based inquiry; and science in the workplace.
+The resources are part of our Practical Work for Learning project, which explores how three different teaching and learning approaches can be applied to practical work.
 Visit the Practical Work for Learning website to find out more.